lightspeed-demo/Sandbox/README.md

 # Sandbox
-Sandbox repo to test the GitHub Bot features
+Sandbox repo to test the GitHub features